 In September 2014, we held a workshop for current council members and some past council members, to explore his model further.
 Council is hoping to form, in conversation with our Pastor, a sub-committee to look at our current constitution in light of this model and present findings and recommendation to the Pastoral administration and parish of Sacred Heart.
 We have found a helpful example in the Foundation Document for Pastoral Councils in the Diocese of St. Boniface in Manitoba.

 Please feel free to attend any parish council meeting to share your thoughts.
 We meet the fourth Tuesday of every month excluding December, June, July and August.
 Email firstname.lastname@example.org for more information or to receive a call from a council member for more information.

 PARISH COUNCIL MEMBERS

 President: Fr.
-Slawomir Szwaggrzyk Chair: Cecilia Fraser Vice-Chair: Maria Gray Secretary: Ryan Sikkes Manling Robert Soprovich Eric James Daniel Caudle Ammilou Pelayo Myriam Lafrance Maria Susan Mariano
+Slawomir Szwaggrzyk Chair: Cecilia Fraser Vice-Chair: Maria Gray Secretary: Ryan Sikkes Manlig Robert Soprovich Eric James Daniel Caudle Ammilou Pelayo Myriam Lafrance Maria Susan Mariano

 Sacred Heart Parish council is reaffirmed every year at the AGM.
 Any vacancies are filled by election.